link1905/system-design-101/content/docs/web-service/load-balancer.md

 Briefly, a network message’s journey through a machine can be explained via **7 layers** in the [OSI model](https://www.cloudflare.com/learning/ddos/glossary/open-systems-interconnection-model-osi/).
 ![OSI Model](/images/osi_model_7_layers.png)

-This layered design helps separate concerns — each layer has distinct responsibilities, operates independently, and can evolve autonomously.
+This layered design helps separate concerns, each layer has distinct responsibilities, operates independently, and can evolve autonomously.
 In this topic, we’ll focus solely on the **Application**, **Transport**, and **Network** layers.

 #### Encapsulation